mousseng/xitools/README.md

 - `recast` is a fork of `recast` that has been imgui-fied
 - `skillchain` tracks active and potential skillchains and magic bursts
 - `wheel` is a one-button ninja nuke thing
+- `minimap-helper` auto-configures the zoom for your Minimap plugin
+- `omen` helps keep Omen objectives in sight instead of the logspam
+- `rcheck` makes it easy to check party/alliance readiness by asking and doing the tallying for you
 - `repl` is a debugging tool to run lua code maybe more easily
-- `rcheck` makes it easy to check party/alliance readiness by asking and doing the tallying for you
-- `minimap-helper` auto-configures the zoom for your Minimap plugin

 ## config
 these are my ashitacast configs. perhaps you'll find them useful; mostly i just